Kaname Harada: Later life

-Following World War II, Harada initially worked as a dairy farmer, but suffered from nightmares in which he saw the faces of the American airmen he had downed during the war.
+Following World War II, Harada initially worked as a dairy farmer, but suffered from nightmares in which he saw the faces of the airmen he had downed during the war.
 In 1965, he founded a nursery for children with his wife after she asked him "if you want to atone for the lives you have taken, what better way is there than to nurture new lives?"
 The couple opened a kindergarten in 1969.
 He continued as a principal of the kindergarten until his retirement.
 In a 2013 interview with The Australian Harada said:

 The first incarnation of my life was as a ruthless killer.
 I still live with a sense of sin over those I killed.
 I chased them and shot them down—such a horrible thing to do.
 Now, I go to the kindergarten every day and interact with the children.
 I want to nurture kind and considerate hearts in all of them.

 Harada also traveled to the United Kingdom and United States to meet some of the American and British airmen he had fought against, including the American ace Joe Foss who is believed to have been the pilot who shot down his plane.
 As part of his travels Harada visited Santa Isabel Island, where he located the wreckage of his fighter and brought a section of it back to Japan.

-Harada was an anti-war activist from 1991.
-He began giving public talks about his combat experiences and the need to avoid wars that year after overhearing young Japanese discussing the bombing which took place during the Gulf War as if it formed part of a video game.
-In 2015, The New York Times reported that Harada, aged 98, was a "highly sought-after public speaker", who was motivated by a desire to pass on his experiences as a warning to the current generations of Japanese who he believed were unaware of the nature of warfare.
+While initially finding it difficult to talk about his experiences, Harada became an anti-war activist in 2001 after hearing young Japanese people discuss the 911 terror "as if it were a harmless video game."
+In 2015, The New York Times reported that Harada, aged 98, was a "highly sought-after public speaker" who was motivated by a desire to pass on his experiences to younger generations of Japanese, who he believed were unaware of the nature of warfare.
 He opposed efforts by conservative members of the Japanese government to change the country's pacifist constitution, saying that "these politicians were born after the war, and so they don't understand it must be avoided at all costs.
 In this respect, they are like our prewar leaders".
 A documentary named Each and Every Battlefield covering Harada's life was released in Japan in March 2015.

 Harada died in Nagano on 3 May 2016.
 He was believed to have been the last surviving Japanese combat pilot who had taken part in the attack on the USS Panay and the attack on Pearl Harbor.